 Loss Item 5: Loss of Commercial Structures Unit of Entitlement Entitlements Application Guidelines Additional Services Owners of commercial structures identified by District Collector through Land Acquisition Survey 1.
 RV of commercial structures.
 2. Transfer Grant @ PKR 100/-(One hundred) per square meter of affected structure.
 3. Reconstruction Grant @ PKR 500/-(Five hundred) per square meter of affected structure.
-4. Owner will be allowed to take all salvageable materials back free of cost. structures located within the project affected area at cut-off date.
+4. Owner will be allowed to take all salvageable materials back free of cost. affected area at cut- off date.
 2. Jirga of affected villagers and District Collector with expertise from C&W will determine the RV.
-3. When necessary, Director-SRU will verify and record structures Assistance in relocation and reconstruction be provided by the project.
+3. When necessary, Director-SRU will verify and record Assistance in relocation and reconstructionis provided by the project.